DobbiKov/translate-dir-cli/README.md

     translate-dir sync
     ```

-For the translation the `GOOGLE_API_KEY` is required.
-Follow the next instruction to obtain the key:
+For the translation the `LLM_API_KEY` of the service you use is required.

+Follow the next instruction to obtain the key for `gemini` models from `google`:
 1. Visit [this link](https://aistudio.google.com/app/apikey)
 2.
     - If it is your first time getting an API KEY for Gemini: